Levi-Huynh/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-Super() allows the child class to inherit the parent attributes and methods/functions.
+Super() allows the child class to inherit the parent attributes and methods.
+It basically calls the parent constructor.

 ## Project Set up